If you’re reading this, likely you’ve already realized that gut health is a really big deal.

 Note: If you’ve been diagnosed with Irritable Bowel Syndrome (IBS), your doctor may have recommended a low-FODMAP diet.
-This diet limits many prebiotic fibers and can be helpful short term.3 However I usually try to work with patients to treat the underlying issue (often bacterial overgrowth) so that these foods can be reintroduced—because as you can see, they’re important for gut health!
+This diet limits many prebiotic fibers and can be helpful short term.3 However I usually try to work with patients to treat the underlying issue (often bacterial overgrowth) so that at least some of these foods can be reintroduced—because as you can see, they’re important for gut health!

 #3 Resistant starch

 Resistant starch is a specific type of prebiotic fiber that has been shown to stimulate good gut bacteria by way of short chain fatty acids called butyrate.4

 - Cooked and cooled rice